 Trail Run to Mount Assiniboine

 This is not something I recommend to the inexperienced by any means.
 In fact, it’s mostly reserved for locals or those who have experience in the park and can cover large distances with elevation in one day.
-While I didn’t manage to scratch the runoff list this year, I have every intention in 2021 — will update with my route when I determine it.
+While I didn’t manage to scratch the runoff list this year, I have every intention next year — will update with my route when I determine it.

 However, the large problem with trail running is a well-timed run places you in the park’s core area in the middle of the day.
 This means the golden hours of early morning or sunrise will be lost.